jacobphilip08/Java-Basics/String Handling/readme.md

 # String Handling
-<b>Includes six programs demonstrating the working of String data type and its functions
+<b>Includes four programs demonstrating the working of String data type and its functions